This guide will introduce you to the Edition Data Record-edition record relationship in your Artlogic database.

 - Select Create edition records and choose which records to 'create edition records' for

 Attached vs. Detached

-Sometimes it may not be appropriate for all the information listed above to update across all your child editions.
-In this case, you can choose to 'detach' the record from the master.
-This fundamentally means these details won't update across the two, though a backend connection will still exist which is important for other functionality, such as website integration and private views.
+Sometimes it may not be appropriate for all the information listed above to update across all edition records.
+In this case, you can choose to 'detach' the record from the Edition Data Record.
+This fundamentally means these details won't update across the two, though a backend connection will still exist which is important for other functionality, such as website integration and Private Views.

-Learn more by reading how to detach and re-attach child editions.
+Learn more by reading how to detach and re-attach edition records.

 Prints & editions settings